Daedalus46/Guess-The-Character/README.md

 6) Bilawal Bhutto
 7) Sheikh Rasheed
 8) Firdous Ashiq
 9) Imran Khan
 - The game includes limited personalities.
 It only includes the famous politicians of Pakistan.
 - It might have errors.
 - The code is too long.

-Team Project" Guess The Personality "
+Team Project " Guess The Personality ".

 Team Members
 1) Dawood